tweag/skyscope/README.md

 ### Option 1: Download a single binary (Linux only)

-If you're running Linux, you can download Skyscope as a prebuilt binary:
+If you're running Linux, you can download Skyscope as a prebuilt statically linked binary:

 1. Go to the [releases page](https://github.com/tweag/skyscope/releases) and pick the version you want.
 The latest is